 IMPUTED INCOME: HUD passbook rate multiplied by total cash value of assets.
-Calculation used when assets exceed \$50,000.
+Calculation used when assets exceed \$50,000 (as adjusted annually for inflation by HUD).

 IMPUTED WELFARE INCOME: The amount of annual income, not actually received by a family, as a result of a specified benefit reduction